 Sun Valley Homes, the site of public housing located in one of Denver’s oldest neighborhoods, on March 18, 2020.
 The entire complex was slated for redevelopment.
 (Moe Clark/Colorado Newsline)

-Eviction filings have been steadily increasing since Colorado’s statewide eviction moratorium expired on New Year’s Day.
-Between January and August, 13,212 evictions were filed across the state, with more than 73% of eviction filings submitted in Arapahoe, Adams, El Paso, Jefferson and Denver counties, according to state court data.
-Denver alone accounts for nearly 25% of the filings with 2,499 cases.
-Other countries, including Weld, Pueblo, Alamosa and Montrose, have also seen a high eviction filing rate compared to their renter population since January.
+Eviction filings have steadily increased since Colorado’s statewide eviction moratorium expired on New Year’s Day.
+Between January and October, 17,696 evictions were filed across the state.
+The majority of evictions have been filed in high-population counties, including Arapahoe, Adams, El Paso, Jefferson and Denver.
+Other counties, including Weld, Pueblo, Alamosa and Montrose, have also seen high eviction filing rates compared to their renter population.

 Tenants are no longer protected by a federal eviction moratorium

-The ban came days after a broader federal moratorium expired on Aug 1.
-The most recent order protected renters behind on their payments who are living in counties with high or substantial rates of community COVID-19 transmission, or places with more than 50 COVID-19 cases per 100,000 residents.
+The short-lived ban came days after a broader federal moratorium expired on Aug 1.
+Prior to being struck down by the Supreme Court, the order protected renters behind on their payments who were living in counties with high or substantial rates of community COVID-19 transmission, or places with more than 50 COVID-19 cases per 100,000 residents.

-On Jan.
-1, Colorado’s statewide eviction moratorium — which added protections for people with expired or month-to-month leases — expired, and it has not been renewed.
+Colorado’s statewide eviction moratorium — which added protections for people with expired or month-to-month leases — expired on Jan.
+1.

-An executive order by Gov. Jared Polis gives tenants who have pending emergency rental assistance applications a 30-day period to get caught up on rent before their landlord can file an eviction against them.
-The order began on Aug.
-1. Once an eviction has been filed with the courts, landlords are not required to accept owed rent under current law.
+A previous executive order by Gov. Jared Polis gave tenants who had pending emergency rental assistance applications a 30-day period to get caught up on rent before their landlord could begin eviction proceedings.
+Polis ended that extra protection Oct.
+3.

 Landlords in Colorado were banned from collecting late fees from residential and commercial tenants struggling to make their rental payments due to the pandemic between April 20 and June 12, 2020.
 The ban went back into place from Oct.
 15, 2020 through the end of April 2021.

-If a tenant is being charged late fees for missed rent during these time periods, send the governor’s executive order to your landlord over email.
+If a tenant is being charged late fees for missed rent during these time periods, the renter is advised to send the governor’s executive order to their landlord over email.

 Have you received an eviction notice?
 Here are some organizations that can help you navigate.